Integralist/integralist.co.uk/content/posts/python-security.md

 The motivation was for allowing teams to have a consistent experience utilising encryption (and hashing) in their applications and services without necessarily having to know the ins-and-outs of what's important with regards to salts, key lengths etc.

+> [!NOTE]
-> Note: I always encourage people to understand what it is they're doing, but in some cases that's not always a practical mindset.
+> I always encourage people to understand what it is they're doing, but in some cases that's not always a practical mindset.

 The library provides three functions: